YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

 + September 28th, 2021.
-Our work for efficient video action recognition is accepted to NeurIPS 2021.
+Our paper for efficient video action recognition is accepted to NeurIPS 2021.
 + August 11th, 2021.
 I will serve as a SPC member for AAAI 2022.
 + July 22nd, 2021.
 Our SNNs (Sub-bit Network Networks), the first work to compress and accelerate binary neural networks, is accepted to ICCV 2021.
 + December 14th, 2020.
 One paper accepted to TPAMI.
 + July 29th, 2020.
 One paper accepted to BMVC 2020.
 + July 25th, 2020.
 One full-length research paper accepted to ACM MM 2020.
 <!--+ July 9th, 2020.
 One paper accepted to CVIU.-->
 + July 3rd, 2020.
-Four papers accepted to ECCV 2020.
+Our DCM (Dense Cross-layer Mutual-distillation) and RS-Nets (Resolution Switchable Networks) works together with the other two works accepted to ECCV 2020.
 + October 29th, 2019.
 One paper accepted to IJCV.
 + July 23rd, 2019.
 Three papers accepted to ICCV 2019.
 + February 25th, 2019.
-One paper accepted to CVPR 2019.
+One DKS (Deeply-supervised Knowledge Synergy) work is accepted to CVPR 2019.
 + December 20th, 2018.
 Delivered an invited talk at Tsinghua University.
 + December 7th, 2018.
 Delivered an invited talk "Deep neural network compression and acceleration" at CDNNRIA Workshop in NeurIPS 2018.
 + July 5th, 2018.
 Our SGC (Spatial Group Convolution) work is accepted as a full oral paper to ECCV 2018.